IslamicRevival/IslamicRevival.github.io/content/blogging_theology/Hadith_on_Fitrah__Every_child_is_born_to_believe_in_Allah__shorts.md

  discusses the hadith that every child is born with a natural inclination towards faith in God.
 It cites two sources to support this claim.

-**[00:00:00](https://www.youtube.com/watch?v=RQ7YDB1pKTE&t=0)**  discusses the hadith that states that everyone is born with a natural inclination towards faith in God.
+**[00:00:00](https://www.youtube.com/watch?v=RQ7YDB1pKTE&t=0)* Discusses the hadith that states that everyone is born with a natural inclination towards faith in God.
 It cites two sources, both of which support this claim.

 ## Full transcript with timestamps